ELS-RD/kernl/experimental/benchmarks/README.md

 * `CUDA graphs` enabled: this technology remove kernel launching overhead, and is a good practice to use it when possible.

-We do not use the [benchmark](https://github.com/facebookincubator/AITemplate/blob/main/examples/03_bert/benchmark_ait.py) script provided in the `AITemplate` repo because it reports GPU times through CUDA events and compare inference engines on wall-clock times which better matches our end-to-end use cases.
+We do not use the [benchmark](https://github.com/facebookincubator/AITemplate/blob/main/examples/03_bert/benchmark_ait.py) script provided in the `AITemplate` repo because:
+* it reports GPU times through CUDA events and compare inference engines on wall-clock times which better matches our end-to-end use cases.

-Differences are mostly on short input shapes where CPU overhead dominates.
+* we are not sure of the meaning of the reported times in case of multiple threads/cuda streams used (see [here](https://github.com/facebookincubator/AITemplate/issues/44)), it doesn't match latency or throughput definition

 CPP implementation of benchmark function is [here](https://github.com/facebookincubator/AITemplate/blob/44026ba7e7f5376a80cf0f2b333a0f25c0eeda6c/static/csrc/model_container.cpp).